whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-25-Glossybox-Tony-Awards-Subscription-Box-June-2016-Review-Coupon.md

 <br>

-So I've been taking a break from Glossybox since the beginning of this year because I just had way too many makeup and skincare.
+So I've been taking a break from [Glossybox](https://gbx.to/r/USCI=MTMzODY3){:target="_blank"} since the beginning of this year because I just had way too many makeup and skincare.
 After taking a bit of hiatus, I decided to come back for their special collaboration with Broadway's Tony Awards box to see what curation they'd come up with.
 So here it is!

 <br>